worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/README.md

 - **Best Practices: JAMStack(JS, static but API hydrated, Markup)✅ CDN distribution✅ PWA✅  P2P✅**
 - **Every browser-window or desktop app becomes a decentralization relay itself** ✅
 - **Need more relays?
 There is a 1-click deploy in the settings menu.** ✅
 - **Need even more relays?
 Let your users 1-click deploy a relay for you!
-[Donate Decentralize](https://github.com/worldpeaceenginelabs/DONATE-DECENTRALIZE-UI) ✊** 🚧
+[Donate Decentralize](https://github.com/worldpeaceenginelabs/DONATE-DECENTRALIZE-UI) ✊** 🚧 (coming soon)
 <br>

 ## P2P Browser integrated! (based on [Aggregore](https://agregore.mauve.moe/) and [Beaker Browser](https://beakerbrowser.com/)) 🚧